BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2020-02-21-centos7-python2-end-of-life.md

 ### Use pip3 to install packages

-The Ansible `pip` module has a flag to specify `pip3`.
+The Ansible `pip` module has a `executable` option to specify which `pip` to use.
 Use this to install packages to the system's Python 3.

 ```yaml